 HRE: What is wilderness medicine exactly?
 How does it differ from taking a regular first aid course?

-KW: I get asked this question a lot, especially when people ask what I do for a living.
-For folks that are newer to the topic, they might think it has to do with wilderness survival or knowing which berries to forage in the wilderness.
-It’s not quite that — although the knowledge and skills learned on course definitely help an injured or ill patient survive!
+KW: I get asked this a lot, especially when people wonder what I do for a living.
+Many folks assume it has to do with wilderness survival.
+Or, things like knowing which berries to forage in the wilderness.
+It’s not that — but the skills learned would definitely help an injured or ill patient survive!

 Understanding how our bodies function does not need to be complicated.
-One of my major goals as an instructor is to keep the medicine super simple.
-Because in real-life situations, coming up with your problem list should be the easy part.
-The hard part will be justifying a plan for your patient when you’re dealing with the nature of your scene like darkness setting in, difficult terrain, non-injured bystanders, environmental threats, etc. So, we also spend a good amount of time using general principles of rescue medicine to help students cultivate these decision-making skills.
+One of my major goals as an instructor is to keep the medicine simple.
+In real-life situations, coming up with your list of problems should be the easy part.
+Because, the hardest part will always be creating a plan for your patient when you’re dealing with the variable nature of your scene… things like darkness setting in, difficult terrain, non-injured bystanders, environmental threats, and so on.
+We also spend a good amount of time using general principles of rescue medicine to help students cultivate these decision-making skills.